Book recommendations from Stan Sieler:

 Karen Chance:

-The "Touch the Dark" series.
+The "Touch the Dark" series (aka "Cassandra Palmer" series).
 Enjoyable.

 Alternate earth: magic works, vampires exist, but most people